YinglunXu/yinglunxu.github.io/index.md

 # About

 I am a Research Scientist at Google DeepMind.
-My research interests lie in Machine Learning, including

-- Reinforcement learning from human feedback (RLHF), offline preference-based reinforcement learning
-- Trustworthy Reinforcement Learning: Adversarial Attack, Provably Efficient Exploration, Provably Robust Exploration, and Verification on Deep Reinforcement Learning (DRL)
-- Multi-Arm Bandit Learning Theories (MAB)

 <br>